rakhmatnw/noob.css/README.md

 # Kecik CSS
-"Kecik" means small .
 This is a simple, not fancy at all, mini CSS UI Framework.

 I made this little framework **not to compete** with other frameworks out there.
 But this project is just a medium for me to **learn**.